inuwamobarak/segmindSD-1B/README.md

 ## Overview

-Welcome to the SSD-1B Demo repository!
-This space accompanies the blog article discussing the Segmind Stable Diffusion Model (SSD-1B).
+This space accompanies the blog article discussing the Segmind Stable Diffusion Model (SSD-1B) with Analytics Vidhya.
 Explore this demo to see the model in action and better understand the concepts covered in the article.

 ## Demo Highlights